 Storing Coffee Cake

-Once the cake is fully cooled, Coffee Cake can be stored for up to 3 days at room temperature in an airtight container or wrapped well with plastic wrap.
+Once the coffee cake is fully cooled, you can store it for up to 3 days at room temperature in an airtight container or wrapped well with plastic wrap.

 If you enjoyed this recipe for Sour Cream Coffee Cake, I would love for you to leave a review and a comment below.